IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Force Field Shields now regen scaled to your 'natural' life regen boosts, so things like campfires make them faster and Hellion's Damnation debuff slower.
 As a price, regen speed has been reduced to 3 seconds (from 2-amulets) and 8 seconds (from 6-JellyBru)

--Cratrosity's code has been refactored, no more stupidly massive arrays!
-Hazaah!

 -Jab-lins now record DPS done from the DOT damage of impaled enemies

 -Added proper sprites for Main Sequence Staff, Desolate Rift, and Amulets of Reservation by Rijam (Thank you again so much!)